fioriroletesting/fioriroletesting.github.io/docs/index.md

 [![](res/frt.png)](res/frt.png)

 With Fiori Role Testing, you can track role testing ensuring all applications are tested before production deployment.
+The tool uses field tested components of Fiori App Usage.

 # Compatibility